GiovineItalia/Compose.jl/README.md

 that issues a sequence of drawing commands, graphics are formed by sticking various things together and then letting the library figure out how to draw it.
 The "things" in this case fall one of three types: Property, Form, and Canves.
-"Sticking together" is accomplished either with composition (intra-type sticking together) or insertion (inter-type sticking together).
+"Sticking together" is primary achieved with the `compose` function.

-The semantics of composition and insertion are fairly simple, and once grasped provide a consistent and powerful means of building vector graphics.
+The semantics of composition are fairly simple, and once grasped provide a consistent and powerful means of building vector graphics.

 ## Example